About Olde Town

 The BID's operating plan focuses on advocacy, marketing and events, placemaking, mobility, physical improvements and safety.

-The BID is governed by a seven member board comprised of business and/or property owners that serve a three year term.
+The BID is governed by a nine member board comprised of business and/or property owners that serve a three year term.
 The current board is:

 - Deborah Pearson - President